Async Rust, Part Three: IO

 }

-from a write means that either the input buf
+Ok(0) from TcpStream,Ok(0) from a write means that either the input buf was empty,

 accept more bytes.
 The latter mostly applies to not-real-IO writers like